-- If the reviewers say no, then your coverage will end on the date we have told you. - If you decide to keep getting the home health care, skilled nursing facility care, hospice care, and rehabilitation care (CORF) services after this date when your coverage ends, then you will have to pay the full cost of this care yourself.
+- If the reviewers say no, then your coverage will end on the date we have told you. - If you decide to keep getting the home health care, or skilled nursing facility care, hospice care, or Comprehensive Outpatient Rehabilitation Facility (CORF) services after this date when your coverage ends, then you will have to pay the full cost of this care yourself.